SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Metadata

 Time is advanced not only from one scan to the next, but also from one tuning position to the next.
-Polarimetric states are varied several times per tuning state so there restored images are made from data with overlapping time.
-These images are then mixed in approximately equal proportions when demodulating into Stokes components.
-Because of this we assign the same time coordinate for all Stokes components of the same tuning state.
+Polarimetric states are varied several times per tuning state, so that the restored images are made from data with overlapping time.
+These images are then mixed in approximately equal proportions by demodulation into Stokes components.
+Because of this, we assign the same time coordinate to all Stokes components of the same tuning state.